OlivierLD/raspberry-coffee/Project-Trunk/dAISy/README.md

 $
 ```

-## NMEA.multiplexer integration
+## NMEA-multiplexer integration
-From the `NMEA.multiplexer`, with a yaml like this on the Raspberry PI:
+From the `NMEA-multiplexer`, with a yaml like this on the Raspberry PI:
 ```yaml
 #
 # MUX definition.